Argentina–Australia relations

-Bilateral relations between Argentina and Australia have existed for years.
-Both nations are members of the Cairns Group, Forum of East Asia–Latin America Cooperation, G20 and World Trade Organization.
+Argentina–Australia relations are the diplomatic and bilateral relations between the Argentine Republic and the Commonwealth of Australia that have existed for years.
+The two countries have similar histories of being European settler colonies in the Southern Hemisphere, and are both members of the Cairns Group, Forum of East Asia–Latin America Cooperation, G20, World Trade Organization and the United Nations.

 History

 Argentina and Australia established diplomatic relations soon after World War II.
-In December 1959 both nations agreed in principal to open resident diplomatic missions.
+In December 1959 both nations agreed in principle to open resident diplomatic missions.
 In 1962, Argentina opened a diplomatic office in Sydney.
 In 1963, Argentina upgraded its diplomatic office to an embassy and moved it to Canberra.
 In 1964, the first Australian ambassador presented credentials in Buenos Aires.

 During the Falklands War between Argentina and the United Kingdom (April - June 1982), Australia sided with the United Kingdom and imposed sanctions against and refused all imports from Argentina.
 Relations between Argentina and Australia slowly returned to normal after the war.
 In July 1986, President Raúl Alfonsin became the first Argentine head of state to visit Australia.
 Over a decade later, in March 1998, President Carlos Menem also made a state visit to Australia.
 Scott Morrison was the first Australian Prime Minister to visit Argentina during 2018 G20 Buenos Aires summit.